microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgSubscribedSku.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[AppliesTo <String>]`: For example, 'User' or 'Company'.
   - `[CapabilityStatus <String>]`: Possible values are: Enabled, Warning, Suspended, Deleted, LockedOut.
+The capabilityStatus is Enabled if the prepaidUnits property has at least 1 unit that is enabled, and LockedOut if the customer cancelled their subscription.
   - `[ConsumedUnits <Int32?>]`: The number of licenses that have been assigned.
   - `[PrepaidUnits <IMicrosoftGraphLicenseUnitsDetail>]`: licenseUnitsDetail
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Enabled <Int32?>]`: The number of units that are enabled.
+    - `[Enabled <Int32?>]`: The number of units that are enabled for the active subscription of the service SKU.
-    - `[Suspended <Int32?>]`: The number of units that are suspended.
+    - `[Suspended <Int32?>]`: The number of units that are suspended because the subscription of the service SKU has been cancelled.
+The units cannot be assigned but can still be reactivated before they are deleted.
     - `[Warning <Int32?>]`: The number of units that are in warning status.
+When the subscription of the service SKU has expired, the customer has a grace period to renew their subscription before it is cancelled (moved to a suspended state).
   - `[ServicePlans <IMicrosoftGraphServicePlanInfo[]>]`: Information about the service plans that are available with the SKU.
 Not nullable
     - `[AppliesTo <String>]`: The object the service plan can be assigned to.
 Possible values:'User' - service plan can be assigned to individual users.'Company' - service plan can be assigned to the entire tenant.
     - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
-Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
+Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan).'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
     - `[ServicePlanId <String>]`: The unique identifier of the service plan.
     - `[ServicePlanName <String>]`: The name of the service plan.
   - `[SkuId <String>]`: The unique identifier (GUID) for the service SKU.